cal-overflow/example-portfolio-content/README.md

 1. Blog
 1. Portfolio

-## `assets/`
-The assets folder includes an example `headshot.png` image which is shown on the home page.
+Additionally, the content folder includes the `navigation.yml`, which defines the contents that are rendered on the Navbar and Footer.